-Wausau is a picturesque city in Marathon County with abundance of heavenly natural beauty.
+Wausau is a picturesque city in Marathon County with abundant heavenly natural beauty.

-The towering mountains, serene lakes, mesmerising rivers, dense and vast greenery, diverse wildlife, scenic parks, and enchanting waterfalls of the region provide access to numerous outdoor recreational activities.
+The region's towering mountains, serene lakes, mesmerizing rivers, dense and vast greenery, diverse wildlife, scenic parks, and enchanting waterfalls provide access to numerous outdoor recreational activities.

 The Wisconsin River meanders through the spectacular landscapes of this city.
 It also has an impressive list of award-winning museums and art galleries.

 Numerous vibrant festivals are hosted here all year round.